HaikAsatryan/personal-utilities/setup-guides/WindowsSetup.md

 - WhatsApp (winget exists as well but had issues with it)
 - Bitwarden (winget exists as well but had issues with it)
-- JetBrains Toolbox (winget exists as well but had issues with it)
-- Docker Desktop (winget exists as well but had issues with it)
 - Microsoft To Do
 - iVMS 4200 AC client
 - EzStation